shorepine/alles/README.md

 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source voice.
 0-9.
 Which voice is used as an LFO for this voice.
-Source voice will be silent. l = velocity, float 0-1, send >0 to trigger note on.
-Must be sent to make sound.
-Send 0 to trigger note off. n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
-See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 100.0. default 0.7.
+Source voice will be silent. l = velocity, float 0-1, >0 to trigger note on, 0 to trigger note off.
+Some envelopes / sounds are vel sensitive. n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
+See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
-S = reset voice, uint 0-9 or all voices, anything >=10. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index and y for battery
-T = ADSR target mask.
+S = reset voice, uint 0-9 or for all voices, anything >=10. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
 Which parameter ADSR controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = voice, uint, 0 to 9. default: 0
-V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 0.5 w = waveform, uint, 0 to 6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
+V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 0.5 w = waveform, uint, 0 to 7 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, OFF]. default: 0/SINE
 ```

 Commands are cumulative, state is held per voice.
 If voice is not given it's assumed to be 0.